chelsiechey/ftp_client/README.md

 # FTP Client

 Simple FTP client written in Python.
-Files can be uploaded and retrieved.
+Files can be uploaded, retrieved, and deleted.